-Severity of hirsutism is assessed using a modified version of the Ferriman-Gallwey visual scale, which assesses 9 areas of the body.
+The severity of hirsutism is assessed using a modified version of the Ferriman-Gallwey visual scale for nine areas of the body.
 The score varies from 0 (no hair) to 4 (extensive hair growth) in each area.

 Hirsutism and hypertrichosis are diagnosed clinically.
-Investigations are not usually necessary, unless there sm has a Ferriman-Gallwey score of >15, when blood tests are done to evaluate male hormone levels and underlying diseases.
+Investigations are not usually necessary unless the Ferriman-Gallwey score is > 15 when blood tests are done to evaluate male hormone levels and underlying diseases.

 Free androgen index is total testosterone concentration divided by sex hormone binding globulin concentration and multiplied by 100.
 If elevated, check:

-If early onset of hirsutism, premature adrenarche, and/or family history of congenital adrenal hyperplasia:
+If early-onset of hirsutism, premature adrenarche, and family history of congenital adrenal hyperplasia: